-When most of us start with Lean, the practices and principles are new.
+When most start with Lean, the practices and principles are new.
 We might struggle to make change happen.
 I know I did.
 Our initial clumsy efforts hopefully turn into proficiency and mastery over time.
 We shift from “doing Lean” to “being Lean” and teaching others how to be Lean.

-This book is a collection of honest and unvarnished first hand stories about learning, failing, and getting better at leading Lean transformation efforts.
+This book is a collection of honest and unvarnished first-hand stories about learning, failing, and getting better at leading Lean transformation efforts.
 What mistakes have been made?
 What are the lessons learned?
 How do we “Plan, Do, Study, Adjust” our way to more effective Lean transformation models?

 Proceeds from the book will be donated to the non-profit Louise H. Batz Patient Safety Foundation.
 Disclosure: Mark Graban is on the board of the Batz Foundation.

 We ended up with a diverse set of 16 contributors – manufacturing, healthcare, software, startups, etc. – from across the United States, Canada, and the United Kingdom… a doctor, engineers, business owners, and other great leaders and change agents (although they'd be too humble to call themselves great).

 Podcast About the Book

 Listen to Ron Pereira interview Mark Graban about the book as part of the Gemba Academy Podcast.

 - Chapter Four – Michael Lombard

 - Chapter Eight – Bob Rush

 - Chapter Nine – Samuel Selay